haxsaw/actuator/Tutorial.md

   #etc...
 ```

-The RouterGateway and RouterInterface components both require a model reference to a Router component as their second argument.
+The RouterGateway and RouterInterface resources both require a model reference to a Router resource as their second argument.
 Now, after the SingleOpenstackServer class is defined, this reference would be easy to obtain with an expression such as SingleOpenstackServer.router.
 However, within the class defintion, the class object doesn't exist yet, and so trying to use an expression like:

 ```python
   gateway = RouterGateway("actuator_ex1_gateway", SingleOpenstackServer.router, "external")